rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Phaser-Rewrite.md

   - [ ] Make changes to a scene file and verify hot reloading works
   - [ ] Test the full development cycle from code change to seeing the result in the browser

+**[CHECKPOINT 4: Streamlit Integration]** *Verification Steps:*
+1. Verify the production build works: `cd phaser_game && npm run build`
+2. Check that the Streamlit app loads the game correctly: `uv run streamlit run app/main.py`
+3. Verify all assets are displayed correctly in the embedded game
+4. Test scene transitions and interactions in the Streamlit-embedded game
+5. Verify the development workflow with hot reloading works: `./scripts/dev.sh`
+6. Make changes to scene files and verify they update in real-time in the development mode
+7. Test the full development cycle from code change to seeing the result in the browser
+8. Verify that the game works correctly in both development and production modes

 ### Phase 5: Documentation and Cleanup

 - [ ] **5.1 Update README.md**